 Finally, like the physician, you need to leave clients with a clear set of next steps.
 If you decide the client is stuck because of situational stress, talk about ways of navigating this challenge in the scope of their broader lives.
 If it's about coping skills, map out what skills you feel would be important for them to learn.
 If it's about their core dynamic and ineffective approaches to problems, or a combination of all of the above, let them know what you're thinking and what they concretely need to do.

 Then, as always, track the process and see what happens next.
 Does this make sense to them?
 Do they agree?
 Do they understand how this is all related to their presenting concern?
 If there's a sincere and congruent yes, you may give them concrete behavioral homework to help develop new skills or reduce their stress.
 If there's hesitation, ambivalence, or accommodation, stop, clarify, or ask questions until you're clear about what's going on.
+Just remember that their resistance isn't the problem, but a source of valuable, additional information about what the solution might be.
 As in any other phase of psychotherapy, it's hard to go wrong if you bear in mind the clinician's most useful mantra: track the process like a bloodhound!